May 2019 Horticulture News

 Employers will also need to submit an attestation form that without H-2B workers, the employer will suffer “irreparable harm” or permanent and severe financial loss.
 The attestation form will be available tomorrow from the Department of Labor.
-It should be posted at this page: Attestation form.
+It should be posted at this page: Forms.
 After May 14, employers will need to re-advertise jobs and file a new application for labor certification with DOL.

 View a pre-publication copy of the rule: H2B Visas update